ryanhugh/NEU-Google-cloudprint/README.md

+# Unfortunately this project no longer works.
+It worked great for a while and had a bunch of users but then NEU changed something on their end that stopped this from working. :( I am actively interested in finding alternate ways to send print jobs to NEU's servers, so if you hear of something, let me know!

 Print to NEU Pharos Printers with Google Cloud print!

 (If you ever get a printer offline error shoot me an email at ryanhughes624@gmail.com and I'll fix it)